 Students have an hour of free time every day.
-During this time, camp staff will be getting ready for the rest of the day's activities, and Cabin Leaders will be responsible for providing supervision.
-Students may use the time to take showers, relax in their own cabins, use our sports equipment, or they can hang out in the lodge.
-We ask that Cabin Leaders be present in key locations throughout this time.
+During this time CCCYO staff is off and the Cabin Leaders provide supervision.
+Students may take showers, be in and around their own cabins, play basketball, volleyball or a game on the field, or they can hang out in the lodge.
+We ask that the Cabin Leaders be present throughout this time.
 Each Cabin Leader will be assigned a location to supervise during this time by the Cabin Leader Coordinator.
 Please be sure to supervise your assigned area for the duration of free time to ensure adequate supervision for all students.

 Transition times occur before and after meals as well as between activities.
-Cabin leaders are responsible for helping to supervise students as well as making sure they are arriving at the next location on time.
+Cabin leaders are responsible for helping to supervise students as well as making sure they are arriving to the next location on time.